Huangmachi/NonBlocking/README.md

-##NonBlockingTopo
+##NonBlocking

-The so-called NonBlockingTopo is the topology with only one switch connecting hosts, which is mainly used to test the bisection bandwidth and throughput in comparison experiments.
+The so-called NonBlocking is the topology with only one switch connecting hosts, which is mainly used to test the bisection bandwidth and throughput in comparison experiments.
 Here, it is used to make comparison with fattree network, while "NonBlockingTopo4" means 16 (4^3/4 = 16) hosts and "NonBlockingTopo8" means 128 (8^3/4 = 128) hosts.
 The version of OpenFlow Protocol is 1.3.0.

 ### Download

-Download files into Ryu directory, for instance, 'ryu/ryu/app/NonBlockingTopo' is OK.
+Download files into Ryu directory, for instance, 'ryu/ryu/app/NonBlocking' is OK.

 ### Start

 Firstly, start up the network.
 An example is shown below:

-    $ sudo python ryu/ryu/app/NonBlockingTopo/NonBlockingTopo4.py
+    $ sudo python ryu/ryu/app/NonBlocking/NonBlockingTopo4.py

 And then, go into the top directory of Ryu, and run the application.
 An example is shown below: